Robust Model Selection and Nearly-Proper Learning for GMMs: Technical overview

-In Section \ref{sec:well-conditioned}, we solve the well-conditioned case for both sparse Fourier reconstruction (Section \ref{sec:fourier-well-conditioned}) and learning GMMs (Section \ref{sec:GMM-well-conditioned}).
-Then in Section \ref{sec:approx-with-Gaussians}, we introduce some tools for localization that will be used in solving the full versions of both problems.
-We finish proving our full result for sparse Fourier reconstruction in Section \ref{sec:sparse-fourier-full} and finish proving our full result for learning GMMs in Section \ref{sec:GMM-full}.
-Appendix \ref{appendix:basic}, contains several basic tools that will be used throughout the paper.
+The remainder of the paper will be devoted to proving Theorem~\ref{thm:main-gmm}, our main result for GMMs and Theorem~\ref{thm:fourier-main}, our main result for sparse Fourier reconstruction.
+Due to space constraints, the remaining parts are deferred to the appendix.
+We first present the proof of our result for GMMs.
+In Section~\ref{sec:GMM-well-conditioned}, we deal with the well-conditioned case.
+In Section~\ref{sec:approx-with-Gaussians}, we present some tools for localization which we will then use in Section~\ref{sec:GMM-full} to prove our full result for GMMs.
+We then present the proof of our main result for sparse Fourier reconstruction which follows a very similar outline.
+We deal with the well-conditioned case in Section \ref{sec:fourier-well-conditioned} and then the general case in Section~\ref{sec:sparse-fourier-full}.
+Appendix \ref{appendix:basic} contains several basic tools that will be used throughout the paper.